codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 1. Click **Add Product**.
 1. Define the following:
     1. **Name**: A unique name for the Product, `demo-trioapps` for the quick start.
-    1. **Connect Applications**: The annotation to associate with this Product and use to connect different applications to it.
+    1. **Connect Applications**: The annotation to associate with this Product, and use to connect the different applications to it.
 	  For the quick start, we'll use the default annotation automatically created, `codefresh.io/product: demo-trioapps`.
 	1. Copy the annotation to the clipboard.
     1. **Tags**: Leave this empty for the quick start.